 The percentage of farm operators under 35 years of age is low, and decreasing steadily.
 These factors impact the economic feasibility of the small family farm and threaten the County's traditional agricultural community and the County's economic sustainability.

-Figure 9: Age of Farm Operators, 2006-2011
+Number of farms by Age of Operator, 2006 - 2011